0xsherlocks/FUTURE_BC_02/README.md

 - **Custom ERC-20 Implementation**

 **🧠 What I Learned**
-How ERC-20 tokens work under the hood
+-How ERC-20 tokens work under the hood

-How to write and test contracts in Remix
+-How to write and test contracts in Remix

-How to use Ganache for local Ethereum simulation
+-How to use Ganache for local Ethereum simulation

-How MetaMask interacts with local chains
+-How MetaMask interacts with local chains

-How to document and demonstrate blockchain projects professionally
+-How to document and demonstrate blockchain projects professionally

 **📎Author**
-**Gulshan Raj**
+**Gulshan Kumar**

 🌐 BSc (Hons) Forensic Science | Blockchain & Cyber Intern